devcontainers-community/.github/README.md

 Here's some specific examples of things that are in scope for this organization:

-- Maintaining popular language features, images, and templates that [@devcontainers] does not cover
+- Maintaining popular language features, images, and templates that [@devcontainers] does not cover.
-- Onboarding existing trusted community members who have maintained devcontainer features, images, or templates
+- Adding existing community members who have are interested in or maintain Dev Container things.
-- Highlighting good community-authored documentation, features, images, templates, and other content through an awesome list
+- Highlighting good community-authored documentation, features, images, templates, and other content through an awesome list.

 Besides these core goals, there's some other important things that are deliberatly omitted from the scope, and are better tackled elsewhere:

-- Writing or maintaining devcontainer-related documentation.
-This is best done by individuals, but can be highlighted in an awesome list.
+- Writing or maintaining Dev Container-related documentation.
+This is best done by individuals, but can be highlighted in an [awesome list].
 - Maintaining forked versions of the official [@devcontainers] projects.
 If you can improve the official product, that's better than a community fork!
 - Maintaining custom versions of existing officially provided